openstack/ironic-specs/specs/liberty/ironic-generic-raid-interface.rst

 REST API impact
 ---------------

-One new REST API will be introduced as part of this change.
+Two new REST API endpoints will be introduced as part of this change.

 - To GET the RAID properties that can be defined and their possible values::